 - The Electric Power Research Institute (EPRI) and the Nuclear Energy Institute (NEI),

-- Comprehensive research and test efforts undertaken jointly by EPRI and NEI to investigate, characterize, and quantify fire-induced circuit failures.
+- Research and test efforts undertaken jointly by EPRI and NEI to investigate, characterize, and quantify fire-induced circuit failures.

 - NRC Cable Response to Live Fire (CAROLFIRE), 2008